Ghost-Drive/flysystem-ts/README.md

 The library's primary function and feature:

-Give everyone an easy way to take part in this project You can make your own adapters that work with general modules Get paid in full for every integration in GxD Tokens.
+>Give everyone an easy way to take part in this project<br>
+>You can make your own adapters that work with general modules<br>
+>Get paid in full for every integration in GxD Tokens.

 ---
 > Also note, that project is at the development state.